 Here are some ideas, suggestions and curiosities about this humble, yet delicious ingredient.

-Most households in Italy reserve a meal or two for beans just as they include specific days for meat, pasta or fish.
-Beans play an essential role in Italian cookery and, consequently, they are grown throughout the country.
-From Sicily in the south to Piedmont and Veneto in the north, various regions produce different kinds of beans, all of which are enjoyed by the Italian culture.
-The subsequent article discusses some popular beans beloved by Italians as well as tips about their nutritional values and preparation.
+Most households in Italy reserve a meal or two every week for beans, just as they include specific days for meat, pasta or fish.
+Beans play an essential role in Italian cuisine and, consequently, they are grown throughout the country.
+From Sicily in the South, to Piedmont and Veneto in the North, various regions produce different kinds of beans, all of which are enjoyed in Italian kitchens.

 One of the world's most valuable and important foods, beans contain a wealth of fiber both soluble and insoluble.
-A diet rich in fiber is a great preventative of coronary heart disease and colon cancer.
+A diet rich in fiber is known to prevent coronary heart disease and colon cancer.
 Beans can provide a reduction in serum cholesterol levels and are also thought to prevent diabetes in at-risk individuals.
-Additionally, these little gems of the culinary world contain more protein than any other vegetable; some beans even rival chicken or meat in protein content.
+Additionally, these little gems of the culinary world contain more protein than any other vegetable: some beans even rival chicken or meat in protein content.
 In other words, they are good for optimal health and should be included in one's diet.

 Popular Italian Beans